- Free Legal Information

 3. Pay, including the employee's scale of pay and how it is calculated.

-4. When the employee will be paid (weekly, fortnightly or monthly).
+4. When the employee is paid (weekly, fortnightly or monthly).

 5. Hours of work and terms related to the employee's hours (for example if the employee works shifts or overtime).